WinterAxis/ESV-MD-Bible/The_Bible_esv/2_Exodus/Exod_33.md

 and while my glory passes by I will put you in a cleft of the rock, and I will cover you with my hand until I have passed by.

 ###### 23
-Then I will take away my hand, and you shall see my back, but my face shall not be seen." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Then I will take away my hand, and you shall see my back, but my face shall not be seen."

 ***